 How to perform an aerial in Rocket League

-- The first thing you must do is assess the situation.
+- Assess the situation.
 What is the position of the ball, your teammates and your opponents?
 Do you have enough boost?
 Is an aerial the best option?

-- If so, what you’ll need to do is adjust your position so you are facing where you want to connect with the ball in the air.
-Line up the front of your car with the desired space you want to fly into.
+- Line up the front of your car with the desired space you want to fly into.

-- The next thing you will want to do is begin moving forward to give yourself forward momentum and then jump into the air and tilt your cars nose to the roof of the arena as you jump.
+- Move forward to give yourself forward momentum and then jump into the air and tilt your cars nose to the roof of the arena as you jump.

 How to get better at aerials in Rocket League

 If you followed these steps above you will have completed your first aerial strike.
 To get better at these requires more practice and the player to take a number of considerations into account.

 So we here is a selection of things to remember when practicing or attempting aerials in matches.

 Understanding momentum is key to a successful aerial shot, save or clearance.
 If your car is not moving in the right direction it will severely lower your chance of getting to the ball in the air before a better-positioned opponent.
 For example, if a player nudges you backwards, you will use a lot of boost to simply correct that unwanted moment in that direction.
 Meaning that getting yourself airborne might not be immediately possible.